 - 3. A monument may be introduced only at the place where the body of the person to be commemorated by the monument is buried and must be authorised by either the Minister under delegated powers (see Paragraph 41) or the Chancellor by Faculty. - 4.
-At least six months must have elapsed since the date of burial before a monument may be introduced.
-Between a burial and the erection of a permanent memorial, a small temporary wooden cross, not more than 900mm (3ft) in height (measured from the surface of the ground) and in width, may be used to mark a grave, with the prior approval of the Minister. - 5.
+At least six months must have elapsed since the date of burial before a monument may be introduced. - 5.
 The monument may be of any size within the following parameters: - (a) No larger than 1220mm (4ft) high, measured from the surface of the ground, 914mm (3ft) wide and 150mm (6in) thick. - (b) No smaller than 500mm (1ft 8in) high, 380mm (1ft 3in) wide, and 76mm (3in) thick. - 6.
-In the case of slate monuments, they may be thinner but not less than 38 mm ($1\frac{1}{2}$ in) thick. - 7.
+In the case of slate monuments, they may be thinner but not less than 38mm ( $1\frac{1}{2}in$ ) thick. - 7.
 Crosses shall not exceed 1520mm (5ft) in height, measured from the surface of the ground, and shall be set in a sufficient stone or concrete plate, the surface of which is below ground enabling a mower to pass freely over it. - 8.
 The Commonwealth War Graves Commission graves are subject to different regulations. - 9.
 Unless the monument is to be supported by a pre-cast concrete shoe situated below the ground, the Minister must be satisfied that the monument will be inserted sufficiently deeply into the ground to ensure its stability, having regard to the nature of the ground and any likely settlement.